SalK91/convex_optimization/docs/convex/15_convexfunctions.md

 - If $\nabla^2 f(x) \succ 0$ everywhere, the function is strictly convex.
 - Negative eigenvalues indicate directions of negative curvature — impossible for convex functions.

-This characterisation connects convexity to the spectral properties of the Hessian discussed earlier.

 ## Examples of convex functions